This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 If you love a good trinket hunt, then you’ll love loads of little souvenir shops to wander through, and the bargaining here is more laid back than in Marrakech or Fes.
 The shop owners aren’t as pushy, so the experience is much more pleasant.
 You can get reasonably priced textiles, rugs, slippers, dresses, artwork, and handmade crafts, as well as all the touristy items.

 Head to the middle of the medina to find the Kasbah.
-It was previously a prison but has been converted to an art gallery and museum.
+It was previously a prison but has been converted into an art gallery and museum.
 While the museum itself isn’t much to write home about, they have a beautiful oasis-like garden perfect for relaxing after wandering the medina.
-But the best thing to do here is to climb the Kasbah watchtower and outlook over the blue city.
+But the best thing to do here is to climb the Kasbah watchtower and look over the blue city and the surrounding mountains.

 But really, one of the best things to do in Chefchaouen is to just chill, get lost in the blue, wander aimlessly, and just let the sights, sounds and smells of Chefchaouen, Morocco soak in!

-Getting to Chefchaouen is pretty easy, as there are daily buses from most of the major cities, including Casablanca, Fes, and Tangiers.
-It takes about 4 hours by bus from Fes and 6 hours from Casablanca.
+Getting to Chefchaouen is pretty easy, as there are daily buses from most of the major cities, including Casablanca, Fes, and Tangier.
+The bus ride takes about from Fes and 6 hours from Casablanca.
+Travelling by bus is the most economical option, but keep in mind that the bus station in Chefchaouen is at the bottom of a huge hill.
+Most visitors take a taxi from the bus station to town, especially if they have luggage.

 If you fancy a little bit of pampering, then Lina Ryad and Spa will be just the ticket.
 You have views of the medina and the mountains, and you can rest your weary feet after a day of sightseeing in the on-site spa with an indoor pool, a hammam, and a hot tub!